 Sometimes you'll work with paper files, but you may also have to transfer data from one EMR to another.
 In some case, you’ll serve as a liaison with other offices, so you must keep your verbal and written communication skills sharp.

 Employers are looking for professionals with keen analytical and project management skills, supplemented by an understanding of medical terminology and the healthcare system in general.
 You’ll need these skills to help you identify which details are crucial to patient care and therefore should be included in abstracts.
 Attention to detail in this role is crucial: One tiny fact left out of a patient file could have life-or-death consequences.

 No matter which office you work in, your communication skills as an electronic medical records abstractor/auditor need to be outstanding because you’ll be interacting with internal and external staff, and sometimes directly with patients.

 Not surprisingly for this role, you’ll also need stellar keyboarding skills and must be very comfortable working on a computer.
 Skill using dual monitors is important, as you’ll sometimes be working between multiple databases.
 Experience with popular healthcare software, such as Allscripts, Epic, NextGen, Centricity, Meditech and Cerner is highly prized.
 Proficiency in Microsoft Office Suite is also key.

 How much is an EMR abstractor/auditor salary?

-The OfficeTeam 2017 Salary Guide predicts that an electronic medical records abstractor/auditor salary will see an increase of 3.7 percent over 2017, resulting in a range of between $34,000 and $43,250.
+According to the OfficeTeam Salary Guide, the midpoint salary for an electronic medical records specialist in the United States is $32,000, an increase of 3.7 percent over 2017.
 You can find more detailed salary information for EMR jobs specific to your region using our Salary Calculator.